MICU-ADMIN/corporations/api/rover/rover.md

 	// Include file content within the user's content message payload := fmt.Sprintf(`{
 	"messages": [
-			{"role": "system", "content": "You are a friendly assistant that helps write mermaid overviews and outlooks on go projects"}, {"role": "user", "content": "Write a mermaid equivalent about this go file + insert go file content:\n\n%s"}
+		{"role": "system", "content": "You are a friendly assistant that helps write mermaid overviews and outlooks on go projects"}, {"role": "user", "content": "Write a mermaid equivalent about this go file%s}"}
 	]
-	}`, string(content))
+}`, content)

 	req, err := http.NewRequest("POST", cloudflareAPIEndpoint, strings.NewReader(payload))
 	if err != nil {